We don’t just advise – we engineer your child’s admissions edge by helping them choose majors that balance passion and career value.

 - Which industries excite them most, and does this major support those fields?

-- How does this choice balance flexibility with future earning potential?
+- How does this choice balance adaptability with future earning potential?

 What Should I Go to School For?
 (Quiz/Test)

-Career quizzes and tests can help students begin exploring their career options.
-They highlight strengths and suggest majors that might fit.
-At CollegeCommit, we take these results further and build them into actionable admissions strategies.
+Career quizzes and assessments help students begin exploring options.
+They surface strengths and suggest programs that might fit.
+At CollegeCommit, we take those results further and build them into actionable admissions strategies.
+Students still deciding can start with our guide on what to study in college.

 Match Personality to Degrees